Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 8 April 2025 21.30.07 UTC
+- WIB: Selasa, 8 April 2025 22.29.51 UTC
-- WITA: Selasa, 8 April 2025 22.30.07 UTC
+- WITA: Selasa, 8 April 2025 23.29.51 UTC
-- WIT: Selasa, 8 April 2025 23.30.07 UTC
+- WIT: Rabu, 9 April 2025 00.29.51 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: technology
+Kategori: friendship